itepastra/QDI-homework-week-3-4/main.typ

 	to ground state.
 ]

+A benefit of initialising a single electron spin using relaxation is that you don't need to be as accurate with the potential in the quantum dot.
+A drawback is that you need to wait for a (possibly very) long time until the dot has relaxed to the ground state for certain.

 #problem[
 	What needs to be added to the device in order to measure whether there is spin selective tunneling?
 What is actually measured?